eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 | `/api/forms` | `GET`, `POST`, `PUT` |
 | `/api/forms/<id>` | `GET`, `PUT` |

-All the responses are mocked, so don't be afraid to play around with the endpoints.
+All the responses are mocked, so feel free to play around with the endpoints.

 ## Exercise